weihaipy/saiorm/docs/index.rst

 - must check param to prevent injection vulnerabilities.

-- when calling native mysql function the param placeholder could be ?.
+- when calling native function the param placeholder should be ?.

 - condition will be equals to value,or pass a tuple or list, and set the first item to change it.

 - use IN or BETWEEN should pass a tuple or list.

-- pass string type is allowed,you should join param into this string.
+- pass string type is allowed with SQL databases.

 Method shorthands
 ~~~~~~~~~~~~~~~~